Ann Morrish: Career

 Her roles in television plays included the Welsh BAFTA winner written off by Derrick Geer.
 In addition, she was a presenter on Play School in the late 1960s and she appeared in the BBC children's drama series Break Point (1982), alongside Jeremy Burnham and Stephen Yardley.

+In the late 1970s, Morrish had a principal role as journalist Liz Tyson, in the long-running BBC radio soap-opera Waggoners' Walk.

+Family

+Morrish married actor Powys Thomas in July 1951, and moved to Canada in 1956 for some years.
+Morrish has three children.